lucas-garcia-rubio/lucas-garcia-rubio/README.md

 <h1 align="center">Hi 👋, I'm Lucas.</h1>
-<h3 align="center">A data engineer and passionate about technologies from Brasil.</h3>
+<h3 align="center">A data engineer from Brasil and passionate about technologies.</h3>

 - 🏢 I'm currently work at **WEG S.A.**